jogam5/trading/README.md

 1. Choose where to fetch the prices (Source)
 2. Make connection between Source and Google Spredsheets
 3. Automate the store of data each hour (hourly price from Source)
-4. Enter formulas for computing the Moving Average 20 day
+4. Enter formulas for computing the Moving Average

 ### V 1.1 - 09/25/2020
 5. Read actionable data from Spreadsheet